Neural Post-Einsteinian Test of General Relativity with the Third Gravitational-Wave Transient Catalog

-In this work, we report the first data analysis application of the npE model to test GR with the third Gravitational Wave Transient Catalog (GWTC-3)~\cite{KAGRA:2021vkt}.
-We choose to focus on binary black hole (BBH) signals, which compose the majority of the events in the catalog, and which can be used to detect deviations in a large class of modified gravity theories, including sGB gravity, dCS gravity, Einstein-\ae ther (EA) theory~\cite{Jacobson:2000xp,Jacobson:2008aj}, khronometric gravity~\cite{Blas:2009qj,Blas:2010hb}, non-commutative gravity~\cite{Kobakhidze:2016cqh}, varying-$G$ theories~\cite{1937Natur.139..323D,Yunes:2009bv}, and theories involving massive fields, such as massive sGB gravity~\cite{Yamada:2019zrb,Xie:2024xex}, which have been overlooked by previous tests.
+In this Letter, we report the first data analysis application of the npE model to test GR with the third Gravitational Wave Transient Catalog (GWTC-3)~\cite{KAGRA:2021vkt} and events from the O4 discovery papers~\cite{LIGOScientific:2024elc,LIGOScientific:2025cmm,LIGOScientific:2025rsn,LIGOScientific:2025brd,LIGOScientific:2025rid}.
+We choose to focus on binary black hole (BBH) signals, which compose the majority of the events considered and which can be used to detect deviations in a large class of modified gravity theories, including sGB gravity, dCS gravity, Einstein-\ae ther (EA) theory~\cite{Jacobson:2000xp,Jacobson:2008aj}, khronometric gravity~\cite{Blas:2009qj,Blas:2010hb}, noncommutative gravity~\cite{Kobakhidze:2016cqh}, varying-$G$ theories~\cite{1937Natur.139..323D,Yunes:2009bv}, and theories involving massive fields such as massive sGB gravity~\cite{Yamada:2019zrb,Xie:2024xex}, which have been overlooked by previous tests.
 Hereafter, we use geometric units $G=1=c$.

 {\bf{\em Neural post-Einsteinian waveform.}} The npE model for the frequency-domain inspiral signal is